RhyJul/E-LIF-E-2.0/README.md

 - `os`: Check if files exist and handle paths.
 - `datetime` → Add timestamps or weekly summaries.
 - `json`: Used for data storage

+### Project Modules
 - `from menu import`: main_menu

-All used libraries are built into Python’s standard library.

-These libraries are part of the Python standard library, so no external installation is required.
-They were chosen for their simplicity and effectiveness in handling file management tasks in a console application.
+All external dependencies used in this project come from Python’s standard library, so no additional installation is required.
+In addition, the project uses custom modules created within the codebase (e.g. for menu handling) to improve structure and readability.
+These components were chosen for their simplicity and effectiveness in managing data, files, and user interaction in a console application.

+## Project Management

 | Name       	   | Contribution (Before Project started)        |Contribution after Projectstart                          |
 |------------------|----------------------------------------------|---------------------------------------------------------|